-Table \ref{table:desccoupon} provides some descriptive statistics for our data, namely on the daily expenditures, the share of coupons redeemed and observed customer characteristics.
+Table \ref{table:desccoupon} provides some descriptive statistics for our data, namely on observed customer characteristics, the share of coupons redeemed and daily in-store spanding (descriptive statistics on the composition of daily expenditures by product type are provided in Table \ref{tab:compositionexpenditures} in the appendix).
 The table reports the mean of these variables in the total sample of 50,624 observations, as well as among observations that received a coupon and among those that did not.
-Further, it contains the mean difference across variables among coupon receivers and non-receivers, as well as the p-value of a two-sample t-test.
-For some 30\% of the observations, customers received at least one coupon.
+Further, it contains the mean difference in these variables between coupon receivers and non-receivers, as well as the p-value of a two-sample t-test.
+In some 30\% of the observations, customers received at least one coupon.
 Furthermore, customers who received a coupon had on average higher expenditures in the retail store than customers who did not, suggesting that the retailer did not target its previous campaigns to re-activate dormant customers.
-We also see that the retailer does not have information on the socio-economic characteristics of all customers in the registry, but only for about half of them, as the respective variable values are unknown for many observations (see the coding `unknown').
-Such a high rate of non-response when measuring the variables can entail selection bias when estimating the effects of interest and for this reason, we will conduct several robustness checks in the empirical analysis to follow further below (see Section \ref{resultsrobustness}).
+We also see that the retailer does not have information on the socio-economic characteristics of all customers in the registry, but only for about half of them, as the corresponding variable values are unknown for many observations (see the coding `unknown').
+Such a high rate of non-response in measuring variables can entail selection bias when estimating the effects of interest.
+For this reason, we will conduct several robustness checks in the empirical analysis to follow further below (see Section \ref{resultsrobustness}).
 The descriptive statistics also reveal that some socio-economic characteristics as well as their observability are correlated with the reception of coupons.
 For example, customers aged 70 years or older are less likely to be targeted by a coupon campaign.
-The main difference in the probability of receiving a coupon seems to be between customers whose socioeconomic characteristics are not available and those whose characteristics are known, with the former less likely to receive a coupon.
+The main difference in the likelihood of receiving a coupon seems to be between customers whose socioeconomic characteristics are not available and those whose characteristics are known, with the former less likely to receive a coupon.